Your cart is currently empty!

 What is EMF Radiation?

 All cell phones emit EMF radiation, which is comprised of Extremely Low Frequency (ELF) radiation and Radio Frequency (RF) radiation.
-ELF is emitted by every electronic device with a plug or battery and, as mentioned above, RF is emitted when your cell phone or other mobile device connects to a cell tower, WiFi router, or Bluetooth accessory.
+ELF is emitted by every electronic device with a plug or battery.
+On top of that, RF is emitted when your cell phone or other mobile device connects to a cell tower, WiFi router, or Bluetooth accessory.

 In this new ‘Digital Age,’ cell phones and other mobile devices are here to stay, but that doesn’t mean you must always expose yourself to their harmful EMF emissions.
 Putting your device into airplane mode will eliminate RF radiation, which dramatically reduces the amount of overall EMF radiation emissions.